-The Staffordshire cups have just taken place, to the volunteer who ensured these events were successful weekend, allowing patrons to meet discuss what the future will be.
+The Staffordshire cups have just taken place, to the volunteers who ensured these events were a successful weekend, allowing patrons to meet and discuss what the future will be.

 Next season we enter our 100th year which will see numerous events to celebrate and showcase playing opportunities throughout the county.